mbereisa/Anomaly_Detection_project/README.md

 This repository is used for anomaly detection software created by Mindaugas Bereiša on Python.
 For farther use You have to get my permission.
 It can be used in two ways:

+# Jupyter Notepooks for more detailed report are in folder"Deep_reports"

 # Please use Python 3.7 version, just to be sure, that it is the same that is this project done.

 # On Pycharm: